 The school has a range of different learning environments, classrooms and well equipped workshops to complement the wide variety of available activities and to create positive learning opportunities.
 Within the school’s grounds we have our own facilities including an ICT suite, sports hall, sensory room, arts and crafts workshop, outdoor playground, dining room and common room.
 We also have established excellent relationships with local sensory facilities, working farms, pet rescue centres, soft play centres, gyms and leisure centres.
 Our accommodation is based upon a residential model in small house groups.
 This enables young people to learn critical life skills and develop social relationships.
 Home life provides the opportunity for creativity, and young people are encouraged to personalise their own space and take part in house-based activities.
 Each young person has their own bedroom, the majority of which have en-suite bathrooms.

 During evenings, weekends and school holidays a wide range of extra-curricular activities appropriate to individual needs and wishes, gender, culture and ability is on offer.
 This includes clubs and visits to ensure that young people are fully engaged with stimulating experiences during their waking hours.We have a full-time Activity Programme Co-ordinator to devise, arrange, deliver and monitor the provision of activities both at school and in the wider community.

 Young people who live at Fullerton House School are supported and encouraged to keep in contact with their family and friends in the way that works best for them.
 We also have accommodation onsite for visiting friends and families.

 Hesley Group offers a person-centred approach which aims to develop independence and create a safe environment to maximise potential.
 The philosophy is one of warmth, security, consistency, understanding and trust.
 Fullerton House School is strongly child-centred.
 Our safeguarding arrangements sit in this context.
-(Full policy and guidance - Hesley Group Safeguarding Children and Young People Policy
+A copy of our Safeguarding policy is available here

 Health and safety